 Access and View UFW Logs

-The UFW firewall logs all events, and it is essential to review these logs periodically to identify potential security breaches or troubleshoot network issues.
+The UFW firewall logs all events.
+Review these logs periodically to identify potential security breaches or troubleshoot network issues.
 By default, UFW logging is set to low, which is adequate for most desktop systems.
 However, servers may require a higher level of logging to capture more details.

 You can adjust the logging level of UFW to low, medium, or high or disable it entirely.
 To set the UFW logging level to low, use the following command: